 In the meantime, Royce wrote two more middle grade novels for Putnam—GOBLINS, and his ghost story, THE DEAD BOYS, which was a Junior Library Guild selection.
 THE DEAD BOYS won the 2014 Washington State Sasquatch Book Award and has been a nominee for state reading lists in Florida, Louisiana, Oklahoma and New Hampshire.

-Royce’s has two books with Saint Martin’s Press – a YA thriller, The Terminals and an adventure thriller, Impasse, for adult readers.
+Royce worked with Saint Martin’s Press to publish a YA thriller, The Terminals, and an adventure thriller, Impasse, for adult readers.

-In addition to writing books, Royce works as a prosecuting attorney.
-Royce is represented by Baror International and lives with his family in Bellingham, Washington.
+In addition to writing books, Royce works as an attorney and lives with his family in Bellingham, Washington.